jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 ##### Logical Data Partitioning

 Logical data "partitioning" is a technique used to store data from multiple tenants within a single physical repository or service, where records are divided into logical "containers" based upon some "key" (i.e., some identifier).
-That's is all data from one tenant is isolated from all data of another tenant.
+That is all data from one tenant is isolated from all data of another tenant.

 > Most repository technologies have size limits (per physical container), and partitioning is also a good way to work around these kinds of limits.
 For example, storing records starting with letters A,B,C, and D in one container and records from E,F,G, and H in another container, etc. increases the capacity of the database.